SeqWare/public-workflows/DEWrapperWorkflow/README.md

         docker pull seqware/seqware_whitestar
         docker pull seqware/seqware_full
         docker pull pancancer/pcawg-delly-workflow

+You need to get and build the DKFZ portion:

+    test

 Next, setup your environment with your workflow and a shared datastore directory